covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.3.9 =
+Bug fix to video backgrounds in backend.
+Removed linear gradient inline CSS from inner containers.

 = 1.3.8 =
 Big update for WordPress 5.7 compatibility.
 Updates to carousels, image carousels, tabs, and bug fixes on mobile for some carousel settings.